Follow Choice on Social Media:

+The Choice Blog is a place where we will post interesting places, events, ideas and things that we've noticed whilst putting the magazine together.
 They may be things that will develop into stories or justa great cafe that we called in at on a trip that we though we'd share with you.
+Please share and comment on social media please.

 Very Hot Wheels